 Operational Shortcuts Involving Rows

-Keyboard Commands for Swift Row Navigation
+Keyboard Commands

 - To leap to the last row of your dataset, simply press

-Tips on Selecting Multiple Rows Efficiently
+Tips on Selecting Multiple Rows

 - To select contiguous rows, click the row number of the first row you wish to select, then hold down

-and click the last row number in the sequence.
-This action highlights all rows in between. - For non-contiguous rows, use the
+Shiftand click the last row number in the sequence. - For non-contiguous rows, click the first row number, then hold down

-Ctrl + Shift + Spacebar
+Ctrl + Shift + Spacebar.

 What is a row in Excel?

 In Excel, a row is a horizontal alignment of cells.
 Rows run left to right across the worksheet and are identified by unique numbers on the left.
-They’re fundamental for organizing data linearly and are referenced in formulas and for navigating through the spreadsheet.

 What is row vs column?